joseeden/joeden/docs/005-Cybersecurity/005-Communications-and-Network/050-Ports-and-Protocols.md

 - Switches prevent collisions by ensuring each port is its own collision domain.
 - This allows switches to operate in full duplex mode.

-#### Full duplex
+Concepts:

+- **Full duplex**

   - This means a port can both receive and send data at the same time.

-#### CAM Table
+- **CAM Table**

   - Content Address Memory (CAM) Table
   - Stores information about the MAC addresses available on any given port.

-#### MAC Flooding
+- **MAC Flooding**

   - Randomized MAC addresses are sent to the network switch.
   - When this happens, the network switch will simply fail open.
   - When it fail-open, the switch begins to rebroadcast all traffic out to every port.
   - For more information, please see [MAC Address Flooding](../012-List-of-Attacks/012-Layer-2-Attacks.md#mac-address-flooding)

 ### Implementing Port Security